 The stool reveal is the space between the cove molding and the bullnose on the front of the stool.
 On window stool that doesn't have bullnose, the reveal is the distance between the cove molding and the bottom edge of the stool (even stool without a bullnose profile isn't usually milled square but beveled about 5 degrees out toward the top).
 The reveal can be any number--1/4 in. to 3/4 in., though the larger the reveal, the deeper the stool.
 Deeper stools are more attractive in spacious homes with tall ceilings and windows.
 But the reveal should be consistent all the way around the stool--on the sides and across the front.

-SIMPLE ARITHMATIC
+SIMPLE ARITHMETIC

 O.D.
 OF CASING